Make this fun Witch Hat Wreath with our simple step-by-step tutorial including a video of the process.

-We lived out in the country for seventeen years where no one dares to travel on Halloween.
+We lived out in the country for seventeen years where no one dared to travel on Halloween.
 Now that we are in the new home in a neighborhood that is all different.

-A couple years ago, we hosted a Charlie Brown Halloween Party and used a super fun backdrop behind our party table.
-Post includes all the details plus where I found the backdrop.
-After the party I repurposed the backdrop for our Trunk or Treat Decor.
+years ago, we hosted a Charlie Brown Halloween Party and used a super fun backdrop behind our party table.
+The post includes all the details plus where I found the backdrop.
+After the party, I repurposed the backdrop for our Trunk or Treat Decor.

 This article contains affiliate links.